aperturerobotics/cli/docs/index.md

 }
 ```

-Running this provides basic command functionality, including help text generation, flag parsing, environment variable handling, and subcommand routing.
-You can easily add more flags, subcommands, and complex actions.
+This example demonstrates basic command functionality, including automatic help text generation, flag parsing (with environment variable support), and subcommand routing.
+You can easily extend this foundation by adding more flags, subcommands, and complex actions.
 See the [full getting started guide](./getting-started/) for more details.

 ### Supported platforms